 Great knives can be found all over, in your home, garage sales or passed on through friends and family.
 You never know if you have an expensive and sharp knife hiding away in the basement or attic.
 If you happen to have a pile of knives sitting around the kitchen or stuffed in a drawer or box somewhere (like I did), carefully take them out and check them for rust and damage.
 Next find a knife that feels good in your hand.
 It should be comfortable with good balance and weight.
 Once you find a knife that is right for you, wash and dry it well.
 Check for rust spots, pits and cracks, which can be grinded out.

 Now that you have picked your knife out it is important to have it sharpened professionally.
-You can get this done at your local hardware store for under $5 per knife, and it is totally worth it.
+You can get this done at your local hardware store for about $5 per knife, and it is totally worth it.
 A good sharpening will actually put a brand new and extremely sharp blade on your knife and should last a couple of months.

 Buying a new knife can be easily done for a good price.
 A new cook should have a basic chefs knife that is 8 inches long.
 This is a great tool for all types of kitchen work and feels good when in use.
-I really like the OXO Good Grips 8 inch chef's knife ($12.99, pictured here) for beginning chefs.
+I really like the OXO Good Grips 8 inch chef's knife ($12.99) for beginning chefs.
 It is lightweight, very sharp and flexible and also has a soft handle for a good grip.

 Both of these knives can be purchased at Amazon.com for a great price.
 You can also buy good knives at Bed Bath and Beyond, Target, Walmart, and at local grocery stores and restaurant supply shops.
 Remember that the knives should be strong, balanced, have a little weight to them and feel good in your hand.